gabriel-jm/lithen-fns/docs/raw.md

-# Rendering Tag Functions - raw
+# Lithen Tag Functions - raw

-`raw` is a tagged template function that is similiar to the [`html`](./html.md) but without passing in the XSS analisys.
-Its util when you don't want the passed html doesn't be transformed by the XSS analisys.
+`raw` is a tagged template function that is used to by pass in the html tag function XSS analysis.
+This tag function is normally used for specifics strings, like in situations the is intectionally passed html text as value.
+But is normally recommended to use the html tag function.

 ## Returns
 `html` - type string - the parsed html text.

 ## Usage

 ```ts
 raw`
   <div>...</div>